Princess Maria of Greece and Denmark: A wandering life

 Princess Maria was Queen Alexandra's favorite niece and she was her constant companion during the Queen's last years at Sandringham.
-After her two daughters had moved to the United States and her aunt Queen Alexandra had died, Princess Maria and her husband moved to Rome in 1926.Chavchavadze, The Artistic Legacy of Two Grand Mothers, p.
-57 Many members of the Greek royal family were also living in Italy.
+After her two daughters had moved to the United States and her aunt Queen Alexandra had died, Princess Maria and her husband moved to Rome in 1926.
+Many members of the Greek royal family were also living in Italy.
 The Princess acquired a residence, the Villa Attica, located on via Antonio-Bertoloni.
 The couple followed a relatively simple existence, and Princess Maria divided her time between gardening and the writing of her memoirs, published years later by her grandchildren.
 Maria was an inveterate backgammon player while her husband carefully monitored their expenses.
 In 1933, she visited the United States for a couple of months to see her daughters and two grandchildren staying on Long Island.